Code-Institute-Submissions/LukaszPasich-Anaconda-MAA-MS4-v2_JanResub/README_testing.md

 - TEST 22.12 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Country'_ is not chosen - YES
 - TEST 22.13 - On 'Submit' ('Complete Order') of the validated _Order Form_ the new order is created in database - YES
 - TEST 22.14 - On 'Submit' ('Complete Order') of the validated _Order Form_ a new payment is created and succeeds in Stripe - YES
-- TEST 22.15 - On 'Submit' ('Complete Order') of the validated _Order Form_ a payment_intent.succeeded webhook is createdin Stripe - YES
+- TEST 22.15 - On 'Submit' ('Complete Order') of the validated _Order Form_ a payment_intent.succeeded webhook is created in Stripe - YES
 - TEST 22.16 - On 'Submit' ('Complete Order') of the validated _Order Form_ user is redirected to _Checkout Success_ (_Thank You_) page - relevant 'toast' is displayed - YES
 - TEST 22.17 - On 'Submit' ('Complete Order') of the validated _Order Form_ order confirmation email is sent to the user - YES
 - TEST 22.18 - _Adjust Bag_ button links to _Shopping Bag_ page - YES
+- TEST 22.19 - On page closed before the order has finished processing, the new order is created in database - YES
+- TEST 22.20 - On page closed before the order has finished processing, a new payment is created and succeeds in Stripe - YES
+- TEST 22.21 - On page closed before the order has finished processing, order confirmation email is sent to the user - YES

 <br>

 Registered user:

-- TEST 22.19- _Order Summary_ shows correct contents of the _Shopping Bag_ - YES
+- TEST 22.22- _Order Summary_ shows correct contents of the _Shopping Bag_ - YES
-- TEST 22.20 - _Order Form_ is populated with information from user profile in database - YES
+- TEST 22.23 - _Order Form_ is populated with information from user profile in database - YES
-- TEST 22.21 - _"Save this delivery info to profile"_ checkbox visible - YES
+- TEST 22.24 - _"Save this delivery info to profile"_ checkbox visible - YES
-- TEST 22.22 - Completing Order with _"Save this delivery info to profile"_ checkbox checked will update user profile info with info from _Order Form_ - YES
+- TEST 22.25 - Completing Order with _"Save this delivery info to profile"_ checkbox checked will update user profile info with info from _Order Form_ - YES
-- TEST 22.23 - Completing Order with _"Save this delivery info to profile"_ checkbox unchecked will not update user profile info - YES
+- TEST 22.26 - Completing Order with _"Save this delivery info to profile"_ checkbox unchecked will not update user profile info - YES
-- TEST 22.24 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Full Name'_ field is empty - YES
+- TEST 22.27 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Full Name'_ field is empty - YES
-- TEST 22.25 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Email Address'_ field is empty - YES
+- TEST 22.28 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Email Address'_ field is empty - YES
-- TEST 22.26 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Email Address'_ entry is not in email format (@ not included) - YES
+- TEST 22.29 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Email Address'_ entry is not in email format (@ not included) - YES
-- TEST 22.27 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Phone Number'_ field is empty - YES
+- TEST 22.30 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Phone Number'_ field is empty - YES
-- TEST 22.28 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Street Address 1'_ field is empty - YES
+- TEST 22.31 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Street Address 1'_ field is empty - YES
-- TEST 22.29 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Town or City'_ field is empty - YES
+- TEST 22.32 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Town or City'_ field is empty - YES
-- TEST 22.30 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Country'_ is not chosen - YES
+- TEST 22.33 - _Order Form_ does not validate on 'Submit' ('Complete Order') if _'Country'_ is not chosen - YES
-- TEST 22.31 - On 'Submit' ('Complete Order') of the validated _Order Form_ the new order is created in database - YES
+- TEST 22.34 - On 'Submit' ('Complete Order') of the validated _Order Form_ the new order is created in database - YES
-- TEST 22.32 - On 'Submit' ('Complete Order') of the validated _Order Form_ a new payment is created and succeeds in Stripe - YES
+- TEST 22.35 - On 'Submit' ('Complete Order') of the validated _Order Form_ a new payment is created and succeeds in Stripe - YES
-- TEST 22.33 FAILED - On 'Submit' ('Complete Order') of the validated _Order Form_ a payment_intent.succeeded webhook is createdin Stripe - NO
+- TEST 22.36 FAILED - On 'Submit' ('Complete Order') of the validated _Order Form_ a payment_intent.succeeded webhook is created in Stripe - NO
-- TEST 22.34 - On 'Submit' ('Complete Order') of the validated _Order Form_ user is redirected to _Checkout Success_ (_Thank You_) page - relevant 'toast' is displayed - YES
+- TEST 22.37 - On 'Submit' ('Complete Order') of the validated _Order Form_ user is redirected to _Checkout Success_ (_Thank You_) page - relevant 'toast' is displayed - YES
-- TEST 22.35 FAILED - On 'Submit' ('Complete Order') of the validated _Order Form_ order confirmation email is sent to the user - YES
+- TEST 22.38 FAILED - On 'Submit' ('Complete Order') of the validated _Order Form_ order confirmation email is sent to the user - YES
-- TEST 22.36 - _Adjust Bag_ button links to _Shopping Bag_ page - YES
+- TEST 22.39 - _Adjust Bag_ button links to _Shopping Bag_ page - YES
+- TEST 22.40 FAILED - On page closed before the order has finished processing, the new order is created in database - NO (the value of the order is EUR0 in database)
+- TEST 22.41 - On page closed before the order has finished processing, a new payment is created and succeeds in Stripe - YES
+- TEST 22.42 - On page closed before the order has finished processing, order confirmation email is sent to the user - YES (the value of the order is EUR0)

 ---
 	__NOTE:__